 - 1 cup green/brown lentils (or about 2 1/2 cups cooked)

 - 1/2 tsp. chili powder

 - 1/3 cup salsa (I like homemade blender salsa)

 - 2/3 cup vegetable broth (more if needed)

 - Salt to taste

-- Tomato, lettuce, corn, dairy-free cheese, salsa, guacamole, cilantro, etc.
+- Tomato, lettuce, corn, vegan cheese, salsa, guacamole, cilantro, etc.